EIE2-IAC-Labs/RiscV-CPU/README.md

 $ ./pdf.sh
 ```
 Please note that there is one test-bench, but the shell scripts will configure it accordingly.

+> I have increased the delay in the F1 slightly to account for it being run on the professor's _super fast_ M1 Silicon.
+If I have overestimated it and the F1 runs slowly, I do apologise.

 >  When testing the PDF function, the default dataset is the gaussian one.
 To change this, please go to ram.sv >  line 18 and change it manually.